Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

-# Save the data and attachment of an-item from a SharePoint list to another SharePoint list
+# Save the data and attachment of an item from a SharePoint list to another SharePoint list

 Working on a solution to save an attachment file from one SharePoint List to another, or need to save the data and attachment of an item from a SharePoint list to a different SharePoint list, check out this blog post.

-In this blog post, I will show how you can use Power Automate to save an item and attachment as a link from SharePoint list A to SharePoint list B. You can also download this Power Automate flow.
+In this blog post, I will show how you can use Power Automate to save an item and attachment as a link from SharePoint list A to SharePoint list B.

 This can work when an item is created in SharePoint list A and you want the data and attachment created to be saved in another SharePoint list when a condition is met.

+The Power Automate is in this Repository, you can easily download and change the connections in the Triggers and actions to your SharePoint site and list.

+**Note:** This step can be used where a SharePoint List are in the SharePoint Site or where the SharePoint List are in different SharePoint Sites.

-### Use Case: Contoso Bank Customer Complaint Management
+### Use Case: Bank Customer Complaint Management

 To illustrate the process, consider this example scenario: